Accounting For Lawyers LAW 431

 Trial Practice LAW 564

 The course is designed to develop trial skills through the preparation and role-playing of various trial tasks using simulated cases and simulated trial situations.
-The class sessions consists of one hour of lecture and demonstration and two hours of small section meetings in which each student will practice a particular skill.
+The class sessions consist of one hour of lecture and demonstration and two hours of small section meetings in which each student will practice a particular skill.
 Each performing student is given an intensive critique by a member of the faculty.
 After ten weeks of preparation on specific trial tasks, the students participate in both a bench trial and a jury trial.
 Pre-requisite: Evidence.
-Enrollment limited to 14 per section.
+Enrollment limited to 18 per section.
 S/U (Pass/Fail)

 Wills, Trusts, and Estates LAW 254.01